jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 > __Question 3.1e:__ Which polarization is the most suitable to visually separate forest (F) and non-forest (NF)?
 > ___

-For a better understanding of the backscatter values for the five main classes you might check their specific values, by selecting the “_Inspector_” on the top right and then select a point with the mouse courser by clicking on the maps (Fig. 3).
+TO understand the relationship of for the five main classes and the different Sentinel-1 polarizations you can check their specific backscatter values, by selecting the “_Inspector_” on the top right in GEE (Fig. 3).
+Then select a pixel with the mouse courser by simply clicking on the map (Fig. 3).

 ![fig](/figures/figure_06.png)
 <sub>Figure 3.
 Inspector function to access values of plotted maps in GEE. </sub>

-To describe a class specific backscatter characteristic, extract backscatter values for 10 pixels of homogeneous areas representing each of the five land cover classes via the GEE “_Inspector_”.
+To describe a class specific backscatter characteristic, extract backscatter values for 10 pixels representing each of the five land cover classes via the GEE “_Inspector_”.
 Afterwards calculate the minimal value, the maximal value, the median and the standard deviation based on the 10 pixel for each class and fill it in a table (Example table 1.).

 ![fig](/figures/table_01.PNG)
 <sub> Table 1.
-Sentinel-1 image modes at medium spatial resolution.
-VV - vertical transmit and vertical receive polarisation; VH - vertical transmit and horizontal receive polarisation. </sub>
+Structure of the backscatter values for VV- and VH-polarization for the five main land cover classes </sub>

 > ___
 > ### Question
 >
-> __Question 3.1f:__ What are significant differences in the calculated median and standard deviation values for VV- and VH-polarization  of each class (F, NF, P, W and B)?
+> __Question 3.1f:__ What are significant differences in the calculated median and standard deviation values for each class (F, NF, P, W and B)?
 Which class shows the lowest and highest values?
 >
-> __Question 3.1g:__ Assign for each of the five main classes the range of backscatter values that you examine with the help of the GEE Inspector.
+> __Question 3.1g:__ What land cover classes are easy to separate based on their backscatter value ranges for either VV- and VH-polarization?
 > ___

 ## Calculating “VVVH backscatter ratio” and RGB composite creation